At a Glance

 2. Explain in your proposal what actions will be taken in the short term (1-2 years of your proposal) to help achieve your desired long-term status goal.
 These project objectives should be specific, measurable, practical and results-oriented.
 It is likely that the desired long-term goal may only be achievable through multiple projects over 5-10 years.
 For example, in your 1-2 year project you might protect and restore a percentage of breeding or wintering habitat that contributes to a longer term habitat goal in your project area.
 Ideally, you would have data showing the numbers of birds you expect to benefit from the conserved habitat.

-What comprises a competitive pilot project?
+What comprises a competitive IMPACT project?

-Competitive conservation projects under the pilot program must be able to demonstrate compelling need, link project activities to measurable biological outcomes (or threat reductions) and describe the significance of these outcomes in the context of long-term conservation objectives for the targeted species.
-Following the Open Standards for the Practice of Conservation may help you to develop a competitive pilot program project.
+Competitive conservation projects under the IMPACT program must be able to demonstrate compelling need, link project activities to measurable biological outcomes (or threat reductions) and describe the significance of these outcomes in the context of long-term conservation objectives for the targeted species.
+Following the Open Standards for the Practice of Conservation may help you to develop a competitive IMPACT program project.
 We encourage you to learn about the Open Standards (in English; in Spanish).
-Pilot projects involving research, monitoring or assessmentmust demonstrate one or more compelling information needs, emphasize the critical conservation decisions that depend on this information, and describe how information gained through the project will actively drive decisions that lead to significant improvements in the conservation status of targeted species.
+IMPACT projects involving research, monitoring or assessmentmust demonstrate one or more compelling information needs, emphasize the critical conservation decisions that depend on this information, and describe how information gained through the project will actively drive decisions that lead to significant improvements in the conservation status of targeted species.

-How will pilot program proposals be evaluated?
+How will IMPACT program proposals be evaluated?

 Here are some useful links for each species: